Online Learning in MMSD

 What is Madison Virtual Campus (MVC)?

-MMSD presently uses a few online curricular vendors to provide an alternative option or supplementary curricula for student learning.
-These programs are generally used in a high school classroom setting to provide greater flexibility for student learning.
+MMSD presently uses Apex Learning to provide an alternative option or supplementary curricula for student learning.
+The program is generally used in a high school classroom setting to provide greater flexibility for student learning.
 Our online curricula are primarily used for secondary students in high schools for credit recovery, in the Innovative & Alternative Education programs, for students with Individualized Education Programs, or students with Differentiated Education Plans in Talented and Gifted programming.

-If you are a high school teacher and interested in one of these options, that may include OdysseyWare or Apex please contact Kate Statz at email@example.com for license and training information.
+If you are a high school teacher and interested in the use of Apex Learning please contact Kate Statz at email@example.com for license and training information.

 If you are a student or a parent whose student is in need of these services and you would like more information about options including non-MVC online programs, please contact your student's School Counselor or Case Manager for specific school's programs.